rhit-qin13/Aliens/README.md

 - Team reviewed sprint backlogs; dicussed the impediments; Updated Burndown chart.

 - Bill:
-Yesterday Completed mood to mediaiton ui
+Yesterday Completed mood to mediaiton UI.
-Today planning to to finish the rest with the product owner feedback No Impedimnets
+Today planning to to finish the rest with the product owner feedback.
+No Impedimnets.

 - Sam:
 Yesterday Completed required backend for sprint 2 backend.
-Today Plans to conenct frontend to backend
+Today Plans to conenct frontend to backend.
 No Impedimnets.

 - Kamsi:
-Yesteday started working on retrospective action item template Today complete the rest of the action item
+Yesteday started working on retrospective action item template.
+Today complete the rest of the action item.
-Imediments: no impediments
+Imediments: no impediments.

 -----------------

 # Evidence that you paired or mobbed on your code

 ![Screenshot 2023-07-02 at 4 05 22 PM](https://github.com/rhit-qin13/Crimson-Calm/assets/25805336/306ce8bf-9d58-4eda-a63a-2be1ca7b438f)